 Kkids at Kensington

 All of this can still feel overwhelming, but don’t worry: you are not alone!
 I know I need a whole team of people pouring into my daughter and showing her God’s love alongside me, because we were created for community.
 If you need community for your family as well, now is the perfect time to find it!
-Our Kkids Elementary program will be celebrating the Easter story this coming weekend (April 13-14), and your kids will have the chance to “meet” 4 key people who witnessed what happened on that very first Easter so long ago.
-They will hear the whole story with other kids their age, and then have a chance to talk about it more with a dedicated Small Group Leader who is ready to welcome them and tell them all about Jesus.
-Then bring the whole family back in two weeks for a big Easter celebration at one of our Easter services!
-Get your free tickets at kensingtonchurch.org/easter.
+And if you have children between birth and fifth grade, our Kkids program is ready to welcome your little ones while you enjoy service.
+Learn more about our kids programming at kensingtonchurch.org/kids.